Summary

 Audi Q4 e-tron | BMW iX3 | Citroën ë-C4 | Ford Mustang Mach-E | Genesis GV60 | Hyundai Ioniq 5 | Mercedes-Benz EQA | Nissan Ariya | Polestar 2 | Skoda Enyaq iV | Subaru Solterra | Tesla Model Y | Toyota bZ4X | Volkswagen ID.4 | Volkswagen ID.5 | Volvo XC40 Recharge | Volvo C40

 Pigeon-holing the Kia EV6 against regular petrol or diesel cars is difficult, as it falls somewhere between conventional liftback car and a high-riding crossover.
-Based on the way the latest generation of EVs is designed, with batteries underneath the cabin floor, it’s becoming an increasingly popular layout.
+Based on how the latest generation of EVs is designed, with batteries underneath the cabin floor, it’s becoming an increasingly popular layout.
 The mechanically identical Hyundai Ioniq 5 is obviously similar, as is the Polestar 2.

 A growing number of electric SUV-style crossovers are also lining up against the EV6; notably the Skoda Enyaq iV, the Ford Mustang Mach-E and Nissan Ariya.
 Other than sitting up slighty higher, they offer very little difference in terms of cabin space and no inherent advantage in off-road performance.